omniafinibus/Software-Design/0_SD11/README.md

 ### Assignment 3.3: Duplicates (Exercise 5.20 from the book)
 A program requests three integer values from the user.
 It then displays one of two things: if any of the values entered are duplicates, it displays “DUPLICATES”; otherwise, it displays “ALL UNIQUE”.
-First provide the flow chart of the program and then implement the code.
+First Create the flow chart of the program and then implement the code.

 **Goal:** Practice checking for duplicates and logical conditions.